Anya Taylor-Joy Says Furiosa: A Mad Max Saga Is Her "Dirtiest & Bloodiest" Role Yet

 Anya Taylor-Joy is no stranger to Hollywood, with her compelling performances capturing audience attention for years.
-Now, the award-winning actress is taking on a role very close to Australia's heart as the titular character in Furiosa, the next movie from the Mad Max Saga.
-Directed by Australia's own George Miller, the follow-up to the highly-acclaimed Mad Max: Fury Road — winner of six Oscar awards — Furiosa: A Mad Max Saga dives deep into the origin story of the titular character, who was first played by Charlize Theron.
+Now, the award-winning actress is taking on the titular role in Furiosa, the next movie from the Mad Max Saga.
+Directed by George Miller, the follow-up to the highly-acclaimed Mad Max: Fury Road — winner of six Oscar awards — Furiosa: A Mad Max Saga dives deep into the origin story of the famed character, who was first played by Charlize Theron.

 When it comes to Anya Taylor-Joy, taking on the beloved character and feminist icon is a new challenge.
 For much of the film, Taylor-Joy's face is largely concealed, and she has to speak only with her eyes.
-For the award-winning actress, the role offered an entirely different set of new challenges that weren't just limited to stunt work or working in remote New South Wales.
+For the award-winning actress, the role offered an entirely different set of new challenges that weren't just limited to stunt work or working in remote areas of Australia.

 AdvertisementADVERTISEMENT

-Sitting next to her, co-star and Australia's sweetheart Chris Hemsworth, who transforms for the character Dr. Dementus, adds that at times, he would find Taylor-Joy in the dirt.
+Sitting next to her, co-star Chris Hemsworth, who transforms for the character Dr. Dementus, adds that at times, he would find Taylor-Joy in the dirt.
 "She would roll around in the dirt if there wasn't enough," Hemsworth jokes.
 "Committed!"

 Taylor-Joy laughs, adding: "It was so much fun.
 I FaceTimed my husband one time, and he was like, 'Ah!'
 I was like, 'Yep, you married this!'"